 How to apply

-Italian and foreign citizens with educational qualifications from a foreign State have to hand in the following documents to the International Cooperation Unit (U.C.U.) located in: Via Consolato del Mare n.
+Italian and foreign citizens with educational qualifications from a foreign State have to hand in the following documents to the Welcome Office located in: Via Consolato del Mare n.
 41 – Palazzo Mariani, 2nd floor) of the University of Messina:

 - Application for Recognition of Foreign Academic Qualifications addressed to the Rector of the University of Messina;